lsst/pipelines_lsst_io/getting-started/singleframe.rst

 In this part of the :ref:`tutorial series <getting-started-tutorial>` you'll process individual raw HSC images in the Butler repository (which you assembled in :doc:`part 1 <data-setup>`) into calibrated exposures.
 We'll use the :command:`singleFrame` pipeline to remove instrumental signatures with dark, bias and flat field calibration images.
-This will also use the reference catalog to establish a preliminary WCS and photometric zeropoint solution.
+This will also use the reference catalog to establish a preliminary WCS (World Coordinate System) and photometric zeropoint solution.

 :ref:`Pipelines <pipe_base_creating_pipeline>` are defined in ``YAML`` files.
 The example git repository contains a pipeline definition for data release processing that is only slightly modified from the one used in production processing of HSC data.